confluentinc/confluent-cli/README.md

-# confluent-cli
+# Confluent Platform CLI
-Confluent Platform CLI
+A CLI to start and manage Confluent Platform from command line.